 Commotion for LightMotion

 I’ve been busy for a while, this is why there are no updates.
-Anyway I’d like to write a couple of lines (well… maybe something more) about the Light Motion affair.
-At the beginning of July in several computer graphics related forums on the internet appeared a job offering from an unknown company LightMotion.
+Anyway, I’d like to write a couple of lines (well… maybe something more) about the Light Motion affair.
+At the beginning of July in several computer graphics-related forums on the internet appeared a job offering from an unknown company LightMotion.

 In the ads, LightMotion claimed to be a corporation with studios and partner studios everywhere in the world, with headquarters in a small town in Southern Italy (Minervino di Lecce).
-Going to their website you were welcome with an impressive portfolio of movie titles to which LightMotion pretended to have contributed either for CG, SFX or other services.
+Going to their website you were welcome with an impressive portfolio of movie titles to which LightMotion pretended to have contributed either for CG, SFX, or other services.

 As soon as we discovered this company site, here at UbiSoft, I started doing some investigation.
-If the company was as large as the site pretended to be, then Internet should be full of references… hardly big things like this go unnoticed these days 🙂
+If the company was as large as the site pretended to be, then the Internet should be full of references… hardly big things like this go unnoticed these days 🙂

-A while after my post, the LightMotion site was replaced with a disclaimer page stating (in Italian) that lmfx.com website was a part of a school project, without commercial purposes and it’s not a company website; they took no responsibility for names reported in the site and that someone was speculating on the school-project claiming the company was real.
+A while after my post, the LightMotion site was replaced with a disclaimer page stating (in Italian) that the lmfx.com website was a part of a school project, without commercial purposes and it’s not a company website; they took no responsibility for names reported in the site and that someone was speculating on the school-project claiming the company was real.

-At this point a new user enters the forum and claims himself the LightMotion website author.
+At this point, a new user enters the forum and claims himself the LightMotion website author.
 He confirms basically what the replacement page declared.
-Anyway he adds that the site may be restored on-line again with some precautions to avoid similar abuse in the future.
+Anyway, he adds that the site may be restored online again with some precautions to avoid similar abuse in the future.

 The story was really getting crazy!
 Not only because many questions weren’t still answered, but also because the two guys were pretending that the forum users should feel in debt with them because they were trying to settle the thing.

-The story is not over yet.
+The story was not over yet.

-In another thread, this time started by someone in LightMotion, they claimed that now a company was constituted by the name of LightMotion, and now everything was legal, they were preparing a game concept to propose to a publisher, they are hiring artist (!), and that every defamatory message should be quit to avoid consequences.
+In another thread, this time started by someone in LightMotion, they claimed that now a company was constituted by the name of LightMotion, and now everything was legal, they were preparing a game concept to propose to a publisher, they were hiring artist (!), and that every defamatory message should be quit to avoid consequences.

-If LightMotion were for real then I bet that they would have the chance to conveniently hire lot of excellent people and to create CG and VG Dream Teams.
+If LightMotion were for real then I bet that they would have the chance to conveniently hire a lot of excellent people and to create CG and VG Dream Teams.